Constitutional Court of Hungary: Justices

 The Hungarian Constitution declares that members of the Constitutional Court shall be elected by Parliament.
 It also determines the rules of such elections.
 Impartiality is guaranteed by having proposed members of the Constitutional Court to be put forward by a nominating committee consisting of one member each from the factions of parties represented in Parliament and shall be elected by a two-thirds majority of all Members of Parliament.
 Hungarian law provides that only jurists of outstanding theoretical knowledge or having at least twenty years of legal practice may be elected members of the Constitutional Court.
 Membership is for a term of nine years and members may be re-elected once.
-In December 2013,the upper age limit in place for Constitutional Court justices was abolished.
+In December 2013, the upper age limit in place for Constitutional Court justices was abolished.

-The current composition of the court includes the following justices:
+The present composition of the court includes the following justices: